JeremyBenson11/text-game-parser/README.md

 # notes

 This is a work in progress.
-There may still be issues.
+There are still minor issues.